ByteAtATime/bg-ctf/test/challenge8/README.md

-# Challenge 8: The Bytecode Mystery
+# Challenge 8: The unverified

 In this challenge, you're presented with raw bytecode for a contract.
 You need to understand what it does and how to interact with it to get your flag!